EnzoBnl/enzobnl/spark.md

   - torrent broadcasts
   - sending large task results

-Execution and storage share one unified region.When memory pressure arises, cached blocks are evicted.
-Execution memory spills only ifthere is still not enough space after evicting storage memory
+Execution and storage share one unified region
+- When memory pressure arises, cached blocks are evicted.
+- Execution memory spills only if there is still not enough space after evicting storage memory

-(B) Evict cached blocks, static storage reservation. ​This is like design (A) but with a reserved storage region that execution memory cannot borrow from.
-Cached blocks are evicted only if actual storage exceeds this region.
-The size of the reserved region is configured through ​spark.memory.storageFraction (default 0.0)​ and fixed for theduration of the application.
+(B) Evict cached blocks, static storage reservation. ​This is like design (A) but with
+- a reserved storage region that execution memory cannot borrow from
+- Cached blocks are evicted only if actual storage exceeds this region.
+- The size of the reserved region is configured through ​spark.memory.storageFraction (default 0.0)​
+- The size of the reserved region is fixed for the duration of the application.
+-
-(C) Evict cached blocks, dynamic storage reservation. ​This is like design (B), except thestorage space is not statically reserved, but dynamically allocated.
-This difference is thatexecution can borrow as much of the storage space as is available. ​This is the chosendesign.
+(C) Evict cached blocks, dynamic storage reservation. ​This is like design (B), except
+- the storage space is not statically reserved, but dynamically allocated.
+This difference is
+-  - execution can borrow as much of the storage space as is available. ​This is the chosendesign.

 ### Memory format (during processing) evolution  SQL)
 https://spoddutur.github.io/spark-notes/deep_dive_into_storage_formats.html